-DW Akademie is creating a platform for dialogue between different social groups in Lebanon, especially between refugees and young people.
+In Lebanon, DW Akademie supports platforms for dialogue between different social groups, and especially for refugees and young people.

-Working under the shadow of the Syrian conflict, journalists are repeatedly subjected to threats and violence.
-Social media networks are dominated by aggressive language.
-Cyberbullying and hate speech are part of the dark side of global communication, providing an ideal breeding ground for physical violence.
-Extremist ideologies find a platform to spread their messages here, unfettered by the checks and balances of an open societal debate.
-Nonetheless, a strong civil society that uses blogs and social media makes its voice heard.
+Working in the shadow of the Syrian conflict, journalists are repeatedly subject to threats and violence.
+Social media networks are dominated by aggressive language and cyberbullying – the underside of global communication and an ideal breeding ground for real-world violence.
+Extremist ideologies have found a platform here that is largely unfettered by social constraints.
+Nevertheless, a strong civil society can also use blogs and social media to make its own voice heard.

-In another DW Akademie project, which is funded by the European Union, DW Akademie together with the Jesus and Mary School, the NGO Permanent Peace Movement and the Media and Digital Literacy Academy of Beirut (MDLAB) have strengthened media and information literacy among school students and young adults in Lebanon.
-The project focused on teaching young people how to detect fake news on the internet and respond to it in a responsible manner.
-The project partners develop materials and programs to foster critical media consumption.
+In a project funded by the European Union, DW Akademie together with the Jesus and Mary School, the NGO Permanent Peace Movement and the Media and Digital Literacy Academy of Beirut (MDLAB) have strengthened media and information literacy among school students and young adults in Lebanon.
+The project focused on teaching young people how to detect fake news on the Internet and respond in a responsible manner.
+The partners developed materials and programs to foster critical media consumption.
 The project was completed in March 2019.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ), European Union (EU)

-Local partners: Maharat Foundation, ARCPA/AL-JANA, American University Beirut, Jesus and Mary School Permanent Peace Movement, Media and Digital Literacy Academy of Beirut (MDLAB) at the Lebanese American University
+Local partners: Maharat Foundation, ARCPA/AL-JANA, American University Beirut, Jesus and Mary School, Permanent Peace Movement, Media and Digital Literacy Academy of Beirut (MBDLAB) of the Lebanese American University

-Main Focus: Civic engagement, access to information, capacity building, professionalization, media viability, media and information literacy
+Main Focus: Civic participation, access to information, capacity building, professionalization, journalism training program, media viability, media and information literacy